As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any

 - Podgórze: A mostly-residential neighbourhood that’s reeled from its infamous reputation as the site of Krakow’s Jewish Ghetto during WWII (and unpleasant industrial zone) to becoming one of the Krakow’s trendier places to live.
 Even with its off-beat location, there’s a handful of cool cultural activities here to keep you busy including Oskar Schindler’s Factory.

-- Dębniki: Although it’s just across the river from Wawel Castle, the residential area of Dębniki is not often on the docket when nailing down where to stay in Krakow.
+- Dębniki: Although it’s just across the river from Wawel Castle, the residential area of Dębniki is not often on the radar for travellers.
 Like other areas in Krakow, Dębniki is quickly changing, especially the neighbourhood of Ludwinów, which, in recent years, has witnessed an influx of development from new hotels to cool attractions like Krakow’s first artificial beach.

 - Grzegórzki: Lying directly east of Old Town, Grzegórzki is a far-cry from the tourist sector of Krakow in the looks department with a rather sober cityscape.
 It’s developing quickly though, and more and more accommodations options are moving into its fringes to provide budget-friendly alternatives.

 Now, let’s dig into each of these areas in a little more detail, shall we?

 Old Town (Stare Miasto)

 ✓ Best area to stay for culture lovers & travellers on time-crunch

 Whether you’ve got one day in Krakow or a week, there’s no better choice for travellers than Old Town (Stare Miasto).
 The bulk of the most exciting things to do in Krakow are found here, from the city’s most popular museums & churches to its crown jewel, Wawel Royal Castle.

 The heart of the district beats at Rynek Glowny, Krakow’s main market square that’s pulsed since the 13th century.
 Its centerpiece, the Cloth Hall (Sukiennice), was built in Renaissance style in the mid-16th century.
 This architectural masterpiece is more fitting for an ancient Italian city than Central Europe.
 It’s bound to make an immediate impact as you start exploring Krakow.

 Elsewhere, the charms continue unabated.
 Whether you decide to swipe a view of Krakow from above at St. Mary’s Basilica or slowly peruse the royal treasures of Wawel Castle, you won’t regret your decision to hang your hat here.